KaraWatts/KaraWatts/README.md

 ✨ Current Hobbies **Learn Japanese 🔰, Crochet 🧶, Guitar 🎸**

-⚡ Fun fact **Dolphins can see almost 360 degrees around their head and have 2 pupils 👀** 🧶
+⚡ Fun fact **Dolphins can see 270 degrees around their head and have 2 pupils per eye 👀**

 </div>